It’s January 2024, a new day for the agency.

 For B2B brands, it means pinning down one or more areas of specialism:

-• WHAT – your offering specialism (e.g. brand strategy & messaging)
+- WHAT – your offering specialism (e.g. brand strategy & messaging)

-• WHO – your audience specialism (e.g. mid-sized B2B businesses)
+- WHO – your audience specialism (e.g. mid-sized B2B businesses)

-• HOW – your affinity/association specialism (e.g. the purpose-minded)
+- HOW – your affinity/association specialism (e.g. the purpose-minded)

 Think of it like the crosshairs of a rifle.
 Your WHO is the vertical line, your WHAT the horizontal line, and your HOW the circle surrounding the two.
-(With those lines being pretty essential, and the circle more a nice-to-have)
+(With those lines being pretty essential, and the surrounding circle more a nice-to-have)

-‘Why do marketers struggle to niche?’
+‘Why do agencies struggle to niche?’

 ‘We’ll get bored’